Afrin Canton

-Afrin Canton (Kantona Efrînê; مقاطعة عفرين; ܦܠܩܐ ܕܥܦܪܝܢ) was one of the cantons of Rojava.
-Syria's Afrin District fell under the control of the People's Protection Units (YPG) around 2012 and an "Afrin Canton" (now Afrin Region) was declared in 2014.
+The Afrin Canton (Kantona Efrînê; مقاطعة عفرين; ܦܠܩܐ ܕܥܦܪܝܢ) was one of the cantons of Rojava.
+Syria's Afrin District fell under the control of the People's Protection Units (YPG) around 2012 and an "Afrin Canton" (later Afrin Region) was declared in 2014.
 Afrin Canton in its latest form was established in 2017, however, as part of the reorganisation of Rojava's subdivisions.
 With Afrin as its administrative centre, the canton was part of the larger Afrin Region.
 As a result of Operation Olive Branch in early 2018, Afrin Canton became part of the Turkish occupation of northern Syria.
-The government of the Afrin Region now administers only the area around Tell Rifaat.
+The government of the Afrin Region was subsequently confined to the area around Tell Rifaat.

 Demographics

 The population of the Afrin Canton area was overwhelmingly ethnic Kurdish, to the degree that the canton had been described as "homogeneously Kurdish".
 The overall population of Afrin Canton, based on the 2004 Syrian census, was about 200,000.

 Cities and towns with more than 10,000 inhabitants according to the 2004 Syrian census are Afrin (36,562) and Jindires (13,661).

 Throughout the course of the Syrian Civil War, Afrin Canton served as a safe haven for refugees of all ethnicities, fleeing violence and destruction from civil war factions, in particular the Islamic State of Iraq and the Levant (ISIL) and the diverse more or less Islamist rebel groups of the Syrian opposition.
 According to a June 2016 estimate from the International Middle East Peace Research Center, about 316,000 displaced Syrians of Kurdish, Yazidi, Arab and Turkmen ethnicity lived in Afrin Canton at the time.